 - Arrange for an "emergency" X-ray and MRI, specifically requesting a full sequence / double oblique sequence

 with slices no greater than 3mm.
-PRP Radiology at The Stadium Clinic reserve emergency MRI slots for ACL ruptures. - If in pain, use paracetamol.
-Avoid anti-inflammatories (NSAIDS) such as Nurofen.
+(PRP Radiology at The Stadium Clinic reserve emergency MRI slots for ACL ruptures.
+PH: 8075 3400) - If in pain, use paracetamol.
+Avoid anti-inflammatories (NSAIDs, such as Nurofen).

-A damaged ACL may involve a partial or complete tear of the ligament.
-A mild injury may stretch the ligament but leave it intact.
-If an ACL injury is suspected, your doctor or physiotherapist will refer you for an MRI (Magnetic Resonance Imaging) scan, which will provide detailed images of inside the knee.
+If an ACL injury is suspected, your doctor or physio will refer you for an MRI (Magnetic Resonance Imaging) scan, which will provide detailed images of inside the knee.
 The MRI should take place within the first few days after injury.
-The MRI will allow a doctor to determine where and how badly you have injured the knee.
-You may also need an X-ray to rule out any bone fracture(s).
+The MRI will allow a doctor to determine how badly you have injured the knee.
+You may also need an X-ray to rule out bone fracture(s).

 TREATMENT OPTIONS

-After ACL rupture, you can choose the treatment pathway most suited to your particular injury and circumstances.
+After ACL rupture you can choose the treatment pathway most suited to your particular injury and circumstances.
 This includes surgical and non-surgical treatment options.
-Whatever pathway you chose, the aim is to restore functional stability to the knee and return safely to your preferred activities, and importantly, reduce the risk of sustaining another ACL injury.
+Whatever pathway you choose, the aim is to restore functional stability to the knee and return safely to your preferred activities, and importantly, reduce the risk of sustaining another ACL injury.

 Following acute injury to the ACL there have traditionally been two main treatment options, (1) surgery or (2) non-surgical rehabilitation.
 There is more recently a third option, the ACL Cross Bracing Protocol.